-allowed per legal lot.
-Agricultural worker housing above 36 beds or 12 units per legal lot shall be subject to the density limits of one unit per 60 acres and the application shall include a worker housing needs assessment and plan, including evaluation of other available worker housing in the area.
-The amount of additional worker housing approved shall be commensurate with the demonstrated need in the surrounding area.
-Agricultural worker housing requires recording a restrictive covenant running with the land for the benefit of the County ensuring that the agricultural worker housing will continuously be maintained as such, or, if no longer needed, for non-dwelling agricultural production related uses.

-In addition to the required standards specified in subsections 1 through 8 above, principally permitted agricultural dwelling units must meet the following standards:

-- a.
-Only one Agricultural Dwelling Cluster (Aa farmhouse or a combination of one farmhouse and up to two intergenerational homes with the combined total of 7,000 square feet [plus the allowed 540 square feet of garage space and 500 square feet of office space in the farmhouse used in connection with the agricultural operation]) and on a parcel of at least 120 acres is allowed for the farm tract\identified in\subsection (3) above as a principally permitted use, regardless of the number of legal lots the farm owner or operator owns that comprise the farm. - b.
-Agricultural worker housing must provide accommodations consisting of no more than 36 beds in group living quarters or 12 units or spaces per legal lot for agricultural workers and their households, and shall not be included in the calculation of density. - The agricultural dwelling unit is not placed on land designated as prime agricultural land. - d.
+- 8. Up to and including 36 beds or 12 units of agricultural worker housing is allowed per legal lot.
+Agricultural worker housing above 36 beds or 12 units per legal lot shall be subject to the density limits of one unit per 60 acres and shall include a worker housing needs assessment and plan, including evaluation of other available worker housing in the area.
+The amount of additional worker housing approved shall be commensurate with the demonstrated need -.
+Agricultural worker housing requires recording a restrictive covenant running with the land for the benefit of the County ensuring that the agricultural worker housing will continuously be maintained as such, or, if no longer needed, for non-dwelling agricultural production related uses. - In addition to the required standards specified in subsections 1 through 8 above, principally permitted agricultural dwelling units must meet the following standards: - 1.
+Only one (Afarmhouse or a combination of one farmhouse and up to two intergenerational homes with the combined total of 7,000 square feet [plus the allowed 540 square feet of garage space and 500 square feet of office space in the farmhouse used in connection with the agricultural operation]) and on a parcel of at least 120 acres is allowed for the farm-identified in subsection (3) above as a principally permitted use, regardless of the number of legal lots the farm owner or operator owns that comprise the farm. - b.
+Agricultural worker housing must provide accommodations consisting of no more than 36 beds in group living quarters or 12 units or spaces per legal lot for agricultural workers and their households, and shall not be included in the calculation of density. - c.
+The agricultural dwelling unit is not placed on land designated as prime agricultural land. - d.
 The agricultural dwelling unit is placed within the mapped clustered development area required in subsection (d) and does not require any new road construction.
-An intergenerational home must be placed immediately adjacent (i.e., within 100 feet) to an existing farmhouse within the mapped development area and not require any new road construction. - e.
-The agricultural dwelling unit does not require any Coastal Zone Variance.
+An intergenerational home must be placed immediately adjacent (i.e., within 100 feet) to an existing farmhouse within the mapped development area and not require any new road construction.

-f.
+e.
+The agricultural dwelling unit does not require any Coastal Zone-Variance.

 Other Agricultural Uses: Agricultural Processing Uses and Agricultural Retail Sales Facilities/Farm Stands shall be classified as principally permitted agricultural uses only when also consistent with the following standards: